-A host of space telescopes and satellites have been launched to study the Sun in recent years, as I described in a recent news feature for Sen. But there are also plenty of observatories back on Earth whose focus is observing our home star.
+A host of space telescopes and satellites have been launched to study the Sun in recent years.
+But there are also plenty of observatories back on Earth whose focus is observing our home star.

 One of the major centres for solar studies is on the holiday island of Tenerife, high on the Moon-like landscape of the plateau surrounding Mount Teide called Las Cañadas.